Puddleflop/sops/docs/pacific/tahiti/terminal.md

 --8<-- "includes/abbreviations.md"

 !!! note "Tahiti Procedures"
-    The A-TAH procedures build upon information already contained in the [NZAA Aerodrome Procedures](../aerodromes/Class-C/nzaa.md), and any Controller logged on to ATMA shall be familiar with those procedures.
+    The A-TAH procedures build upon information already contained in the [NTAA Aerodrome Procedures](./ntaa.md), and any Controller logged on to ATMA shall be familiar with those procedures.

 ## Positions